natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ystervark.md

 {{tankMobility|abMinHp=176|rbMinHp=110}}

 With a top speed of 89 Km/h, the Ystervark is a very fast vehicle.
 Compared to most other vehicles its weight of merely 6 metric tonnes renders it incredibly agile, able to clamber readily up steep slopes and turn tight corners without the loss of much speed.
-However this comes with one downside in the form of the reverse speed; the Ystervark has a reverse speed of only -13 Km/h meaning that getting into a position is easy, but not always as easy to escape it when things turn south if accelerating forward is not an option.
+However, this comes with one downside in the form of the reverse speed; the Ystervark has a reverse speed of only -13 Km/h meaning that getting into a position is easy, but not always as easy to escape it when things turn south if accelerating forward is not an option.

-The suspension on the Ystervark is superb, maintaining a very stable base on the vehicle when performing manoeuvres such as turns on hills or crossing uneven solid terrain.
+The suspension on the Ystervark is superb, maintaining a very stable base on the vehicle when performing manoeuvres such as turns on hills or crossing uneven terrain.
 The 20 mm gun is very much operable when driving at speed owing to the performance of this suspension even while stock.

 As with all wheeled vehicles, beware such terrain types as: Snow, muddy ground and deeper sand.
 The Ystervark suffers greatly when it is bogged in these terrain types and loses its one greatest asset: its agility.